We are aware of 5 scams targeting our clients. People should not respond to unsolicited emails or phone calls. More information.

 A regional area includes participating local government areas outside the following metropolitan areas:

-If you are uncertain of the Local Government Area (Council name) for the home you are selling or buying, you can conduct a 'Local Council Search' through the Division of Local Government website.
+If you are uncertain of the Local Government Area (Council name) for the home you are selling or buying, you can conduct a 'Local Council Search' through the Electoral Commission NSW website.

 How do I apply for the Grant?